mcolvin35/can_opener/README.md

 * [Complications](#complications)

 ## ***Planning***
+For this project, we decided to make a machine that opens a soda can at the press of a button.
 We had many different ideas for how to get the can open, and we eventually settled on a sort of pulley system using a servo as a winch.

 <img src="https://github.com/mcolvin35/can_opener/blob/master/images/sketch.png?raw=true" width="500">